jmct/jmct.cc/burge/intro.md

 ----------

 When I was a PhD student at York, I remember reading a paper about parser combinators in Haskell.
-I went into Colin's office and expressed my joy, and in particular I expressed something like "it's amazing that they were able to come up with something like that!".
+I went into Colin Runciman's office and expressed my joy, and in particular I expressed something like "it's amazing that they were able to come up with something like that!".
 This was early days of my PhD when I still wasn't so great at identifying what's _actually_ novel in a paper.
-Colin told me to wait a minute and he went to his bookshelf and grabbed an old book: "Recursive Programming Techniques" by William H. Burge.
+Colin told me to wait a minute and he went to his bookshelf and grabbed an old book:
+"Recursive Programming Techniques" by William H. Burge.
 He suggested I read it.

 The book was first published in 1975, three years before Backus' famous Turing award lecture ["Can programming be liberated from the von Neumann